openlayers/ol2/readme.md

 ## Alternate OpenLayers 2 Versions in this Release

-The following versions of OpenLayers 2single file builds are included in this release and can be used in place of OpenLayers.js in any of the above instructions:
+The following versions of OpenLayers 2 single file builds are included in this release and can be used in place of OpenLayers.js in any of the above instructions:

 1. OpenLayers.js - full build --> Includes everything except the alternate language